What is Job Costing?

 Direct materials:

-These are the raw or purchased materials used specifically in a job.
-For example, the cost of wood for a custom furniture manufacturer.
+These are the raw or purchased materials used specifically in a job, such as the cost of wood for a custom furniture manufacturer.

 Direct labor: